 The mangaka has promised fans that the manga series will last for years to come, claiming in 2016 that only about 20 percent of the planned plot had been released thus far.
 By late 2017, he’d already decided on how the final fight will play out but stopped short of naming which heroes and villains will be involved in the final confrontation.

 Just how many story arcs are left to tell is unknown, but Horikoshi did reveal in mid-2018 that “the current arc that is going on all has [a] purpose that will be relevant in the last arc.”
-As of May 2018, the manga is currently in the Pro Hero story arc, which began with Chapter 184.
+On May 28, 2018, the manga entered the Pro Hero story arc, which began with Chapter 184.
 It’s unknown how long the Pro Hero story arc will last, but the longest story arc so far was the Internship story, which was 41 chapters.

 Horikoshi also mentioned that the Internship story arc had a very important character that he wanted to draw for the ending.
 He was asked, “Does that mean that all the characters will come together at the last arc?”